 We've been hearing rumors of a Google Pixel Fold for years now, but it doesn't sound like it's going to be coming along any time soon.
 At Google IO 2022 the company announced many of its future products, and a foldable phone wasn't one of them.

 At the moment there are only a few companies really making foldable phones, and Samsung is dominating the market with handsets like the Samsung Galaxy Z Fold 3.
-But it might soon have some serious competition, as it looks like Google has a foldable phone on the way.
+But it might soon have some serious competition.

-We don’t know what this handset will be called yet, so for now we’re just referring to it as the Google Pixel Fold (since it’s likely to have Pixel branding in line with the company’s other phones).
+Leaks suggest this might be called the Pixel Notepad, but that name isn't set in stone so for now we’re mostly referring to it as the Google Pixel Fold (since it’s likely to have Pixel branding in line with the company’s other phones).

-We have heard some details of the possible design, screen and specs though, all of which you’ll find below.
-We’ve also included information on a possible release date, which some rumors suggest could be by the end of 2021, as well as speculation about the price.
+We have heard some details of the possible design, screen, camera and other specs too, all of which you’ll find below.
+We’ve also included information on a possible release date, which most rumors suggest could be in late 2022, as well as leaks about the price.